WeblateOrg/weblate/docs/admin/projects.rst

   the mask of files to translate.

-* Above :ref:`component` there are individual translations, handled automatically by Weblate as translation files (which match the mask defined in :ref:`component`) appear in the VCS repository.
+* Above :ref:`component` there are individual translations, handled automatically by Weblate as translation files (which match :ref:`component-filemask` defined in :ref:`component`) appear in the VCS repository.

 Weblate supports a wide range of translation formats (both bilingual and monolingual ones) supported by Translate Toolkit, see :ref:`formats`.